GPRC5A

 Retinoic acid-induced protein 3 is a protein that in humans is encoded by the GPRC5A gene.
 This gene and its encoded mRNA was first identified as a phorbol ester-induced gene, and named Phorbol Ester Induced Gen 1 (PEIG-1); two years later it was rediscovered as a retinoic acid-inducible gene, and named Retinoic Acid-Inducible Gene 1 (RAIG1).
 Its encoded protein was later named Retinoic acid-induced protein 3.

 Function

 This gene encodes a member of the type 3 G protein-coupled receptor family, characterized by the signature 7-transmembrane domain motif.
 The encoded protein may be involved in interaction between retinoic acid and G protein signalling pathways.
-Retinoic acid plays a critical role in development, cellular growth, and differentiation.
+Retinoic acid plays an important role in development, cellular growth, and differentiation.
 This gene may play a role in embryonic development and epithelial cell differentiation.
 Tryptamine and other indole related chemicals produced by gut microflora bind and activate the receptor.